 If you agree to the terms, click the “I agree” checkbox and click Next.
 If you don’t, click “Cancel” to cancel the installation.

-4. The Install Location Screen
+4. The Install Options Screen

 This screen is where you get to decide a few things before we start installing Shine.
-(Note: with beta versions of Shine, some options may not be selectable.)

 - Create shortcut on desktop: Create a shortcut to access Shine on your desktop.
 As long as you have that there, you can use it to quickly open up Shine.

 - Create shortcut on start menu: Add an option for Shine to your start menu.
 It’s recommended to keep this checked.

 - Start Shine tray icon when I log in: Have the Shine tray icon appear when you log into your computer.
 It’ll sit down in the corner with your other icons, available whenever you may happen to need it.
 You can use the icon to quickly open Shine or do some other things.